 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-MGMRES is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+MGMRES is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-CC, a data directory which contains examples of the Compressed Column (CC) sparse matrix file format;
+ccs, a dataset directory which contains examples of the Compressed Column Storage (CCS) sparse matrix file format;

 CG_RC, a C++ library which implements the conjugate gradient method for solving a positive definite sparse linear system A*x=b, using reverse communication.

-CR, a data directory which contains examples of the Compressed Row (CR) sparse matrix file format;
+crs, a dataset directory which contains examples of the Compressed Row storage (CRS) sparse matrix file format;